-Mathematics 11, 12, 13.
-Modern Geometry.
-Credit, 5 hours.
+Mathematics 12, 13.
+Geometry.
+Credit, 10 hours.

 For students in the first year of the Basic Liberal Arts program.
-An integrated course in plane, solid, and analytic geometry along with the fundamental operations of algebra.
+An integrated course in plane, solid, and analytic geometry along with the fundamental operations of the algebra of real numbers.

-Mathematics 99.
-Review of Elementary Mathematics.
+Mathematics 100.
+Introduction to Modern Mathematics.
 Credit, 5 hours.